ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 Configuring the test suites
 ===========================

-This section provides the necessary guidance to configure the Exchange MAPI Protocol test suites on the SUT and the test suite client.
+This section provides the guidance on configuring Exchange MAPI Protocol Test Suites on the SUT and the test suite client.
 The configuration should be done in this order: configure the SUT1, configure the SUT2 (optional), and then configure the test suite client.